Fall Foliage | Central Maine Leaf Peeping Tour with a Visit to Bates Mill Store August 26, 2015 11:09

 Photo Credit: Maine Office of Tourism

 The Bates Leaf Peeping Loop begins and ends in our hometown of Monmouth, Maine.
-Grab a cup of coffee at the Apple Valley Bakery right on Main Street then head down the street to tour our factory and visit our retail store.
+Grab a cup of coffee at the Apple Valley Bakery right on Main Street then head down the street to visit our retail store.

 From there, you will hop onto Route 202 towards Augusta.
 We recommend that you stop at Fast Eddies Drive-In for some lunch before catching a left onto Route 17 in Manchester.